frlender/Jandas/README.md

 ```html
 <script src="/path/to/jandas.min.js"></script>
 ```
+The above command inserts an object named `jandas` in the global space.
+Users can access Jandas classes and functions through its properties.
 The minified version can be found at `dist/jandas.min.js`.

 ## [API Reference](https://github.com/frlender/Jandas/blob/main/API.md)
 ## Getting Started